paulinejdavis/Algorithms/README.md

 ## Correctness or Efficiency

 Proof thorough induction or mathematical analysis.
-Fopr any possible input the output we expect, terrminate or end.
+For any possible input the output we expect, terrminate or end.
 Traditionally "correctness" is proved by mathematical reasoning to verify that the algorithm is correct.
 Specification proof.
 Efficiency matters because helps solves problems faster and creates better end user experience.
 Measure of efficiency by time and space complexity.
 Time complexitiy by how long it takes the algorithm to run - running time.
 Space complexity by how much memory is taken up by the algorithm - useful for large data sets.
 Evaluating the growth rate of the running time or space complexity gives us a better idea of how the algorithm will perform as the input size grows.
 Standard way to evaluate an algorthm is to use Big O notation.
+Space complexity is measured in big O notation.

 ### Big O Notation
 Theoretical definition of the complexity of an algorithm as a function of the size.
 Big O is a notation used to describe complexitity.
 A function of the size of the input.
 Measures complexity as the input size grows.
 The Big O notation describes the worst case scenario.The upper bounds of the algorithm.
 Measuring how the algorith performs in the worst case scenario.
 Notion that condenses down to one variable.
 For linear search, it has a time complexity of big O(n) and for binary search it has a time complexity of big O(log n).
 Own space and time complexity.
 Reading a value in a list is a constant time.
 Runtime remains the same.
-Quadriactic runtime and expensive quadriatic runtime.
-Quasilinear runtime - linear and quadratic.
+Common runtimes: constant, linear, logarithmic and quadriactic runtime and expensive quadriatic runtime.
+Quasilinear runtime - linear andquadratic.
 Brute force algorithm - try every possible solution - inefficient.

+### Algorithms with polynominal run times

 ## Linear Search